 You’ll Need a Blender or Food Processor for Frozen Margaritas

 In addition to your delicious ingredients, you’ll also need either a blender or a food processor, preferably a blender!
-I use this Ninja Blender for this recipe and a lot of my sauces and vinaigrettes.
-It works like a charm!
+I use this Ninja Blender for this recipe, and it works like a charm!

 All you have to do is throw all of your ingredients in and blend until smooth.
 You want your pineapple and ice to break down into tiny little fragments so that your margarita can be sipped through a straw.